 Credit facility.
-The Company's Loan and Security Agreement with SVB, as amended, restated, and modified (Loan Agreement) provides for a revolving credit facility under which we may borrow a maximum of \$15,000.
+The Company's Loan and Security Agreement with Silicon Valley Bank (SVB), as amended, restated, and modified effective April 25, 2016 (Loan Agreement) provides for a \$25,000 term loan and a revolving credit facility under which we may borrow a maximum of \$15,000.
+The term loan has a five-year term, with principal payments to be made ratably commencing twelve months after the inception of the loan through to the loan's maturity date.
+If we meet certain conditions, as specified by the loan agreement, the commencement of term loan payments may be deferred by an additional six months.
+The term loan accrues interest at the Prime Rate and is subject to an additional 4.0% fee on the original \$25,000 term loan principal amount at maturity or prepayment of the term loan.
 Borrowing availability under the revolving credit facility is based on the lesser of \$15,000 or a borrowing base calculation as defined by the Loan Agreement.
-As of March 31, 2016 we had no borrowings under the revolving credit facility, and we had borrowing availability of \$15,000.
-The applicable borrowing rate on the revolving facility is the Prime Rate during a period when we meet the requirements for Streamline Period, which are based on available cash and amounts drawn under the credit facility, and Prime plus 1.25% at all other times.
-The revolving credit facility expires on April 30, 2018.
+As of June 30, 2016 we had no borrowings under the revolving credit facility, and we had borrowing availability of \$15,000.
+The applicable borrowing rate on advances outstanding under the revolving credit facility is the Prime Rate.
+The revolving line of credit is subject to an annual commitment fee of \$50, and any borrowings bear interest at the Prime Rate.
+The Loan Agreement also provides for certain prepayment and early termination fees, as well as establishes covenants related to liquidity, sales growth and a minimum cash balance, and includes other customary terms and conditions.
+The term loan and revolving credit facility both mature in April 2021.

 The Loan Agreement contains covenants that include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
-Additional covenants apply when we have outstanding borrowings under the revolving credit facility or when we hold less than \$20,000 in cash and investments with SVB.
-Financial covenants under the credit facility include a minimum EBITDA and a minimum liquidity ratio.
+Additional covenants apply when we have outstanding borrowings under the revolving credit facility or when we hold less than

+\$20,000 in cash and investments with SVB.
+Financial covenants under the credit facility include minimum trailing twelve month revenues and a minimum liquidity ratio.
 Further, a minimum fixed charge ratio applies when specific covenant milestones are achieved.
-None of the covenants must be applied as of March 31, 2016.
 The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Loan Agreement, an obligation to repay all obligations in full and a right by SVB to exercise all remedies available to it under the Loan Agreement and related agreements including the Guaranty and Security Agreement.
-Specified assets have been pledged as collected.
+Specified assets have been pledged as collateral.